braksator/webarchiver/README.md

 > - 6+ chars in vFile: `$v='';`
 > - 6 char vFile header: `<?php `

+Tip: You could be clever and cut out some overhead by using the 'auto_prepend_file', 'auto_append_file', and 'short_open_tag' [directives in php.ini](http://php.net/manual/en/ini.core.php) then overriding the functions 'append', 'prepend', and perhaps `createVarFile` in this module to work with your system.

 Due to the overhead it is advisable to not choose a particularly small value for *options.dedupe.minSaving*.
 The default is already quite small and relies on there being several of most duplicates to justify replacement.
 You may want to set it higher!
 Setting *options.dedupe.minLength* will speed up the algorithm, as the default of a falsey